 As the cancer progresses, patients will need more care and assistance.
 Working with a palliative care specialist can help maintain quality of life, and so can working with a hospice provider.

 Some families hire a professional caregiver or home health aide to help provide medical care and handle other caregiving duties.

 Stage 4 Survivor Stories

-A stage 4 pleural mesothelioma diagnosis and the survival statistics that come with it can be devastating.
-But many survivors have beaten the odds and far outlived their initial prognosis.
+A stage 4 diagnosis and the survival statistics that come with it can be devastating.
+But many mesothelioma survivors have beaten the odds and far outlived their initial prognosis.